solacemind/solacemind.github.io/README.md

 ## 🧩 How It Works

-SolaceMind is designed to provide gentle, immediate emotional support through a simple and intuitive flow.
+Solace Mind is designed to provide gentle, immediate emotional support through a simple and intuitive flow.

 ### 1. User Opens the Platform
-Users access SolaceMind through a web browser on desktop or mobile.
+Users access Solace Mind through a web browser on desktop or mobile.
 No account creation or onboarding is required, reducing friction and anxiety.

 ### 2. User Expresses Their Feelings
 The user types their thoughts, emotions, or concerns into a text input field.
 Writing is encouraged as a low-pressure way to express emotions.